 Q: What is the AWS CloudFormation Registry?

-The AWS CloudFormation Registry is a managed service that lets you register, use, and discover AWS and third party resource providers.
-Third party resource providers must be registered before they can be used to provision resources with AWS CloudFormation templates.
-Please refer to our documentation for details.
+The AWS CloudFormation Registry is a managed service that lets you register, use, and discover AWS and third-party resource types.
+Third-party resource types must be registered before they can be used to provision resources with AWS CloudFormation templates.
+Please see Using the AWS CloudFormation registry in our in the documentation for details.

-Q: What are resource providers in AWS CloudFormation?
+Q: What are resource types in AWS CloudFormation?

-A resource provider is a set of resource types with specifications and handlers that control the lifecycle of underlying resources via create, read, update, delete and list operations.
+A resource provider is a set of resource types with specifications and handlers that control the lifecycle of underlying resources via create, read, update, delete, and list operations.
 You can use resource providers to model and provision resources using CloudFormation.
 For example, AWS::EC2::Instance is a resource type from the Amazon EC2 provider.
 You can use this type to model and provision an Amazon EC2 instance using CloudFormation.
-Using the AWS CloudFormation Registry, you can build and use resource providers to model and provision third party resources such as SaaS monitoring, team productivity, or source code management resources.
+Using the CloudFormation Registry, you can build and use resource providers to model and provision third-party resources such as SaaS monitoring, team productivity, or source code management resources.

 Q: What is the difference between AWS and third party resource providers?

 The difference between AWS and third party resource providers is their origin.
 AWS resource providers are built and maintained by Amazon and AWS to manage AWS resources and services.
 For example, three AWS resource providers help you manage Amazon DynamoDB, AWS Lambda, and Amazon EC2 resources.
 These providers contain resource types such as AWS::DynamoDB::Table, AWS::Lambda::Function, and AWS::EC2::Instance.
 For a complete reference, go to our documentation.

 Third party resource providers are built by another company, organization, or the developer community.
 They can help you manage both AWS and non-AWS resources such as AWS application resources and non-AWS SaaS software services such as monitoring, team productivity, incident management, or version control management tools.